Last updated: May 4, 2026

 - Who can get it: Owner-occupants who use the property as their main home and meet the General Homestead Exemption rules.

-- How to apply: Apply through your county assessor or township assessor using the official county contact list.
+- How to apply: Apply through your county assessor or township assessor.
+Use the state county contact list if you do not know the right office.

 - What to gather: Photo ID, deed or trust papers, latest tax bill or PIN, and proof that the home is your main residence.